NPORS Excavator Training Course

 What is the purpose of the NPORS Excavator Course?

 The tutor will provide the operator with the knowledge to be able to operate an excavator safely and competently.

 There are many different types of excavator courses below are some common examples:

-The awarding body recommends that a refresher is taken regularly.
-This is to make sure that the operator is working to the correct standard and to consequently correct any bad habits the operator may have picked up over the cards duration.
+NPORS recommend that the delegates take regular refresher courses.
+This is to make sure that the operator is working to the correct standard and to consequently correct any bad habits the operator may have picked up over the duration of the card.